eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

   + **Height**: Height at which emissions are released (in metres). `Not yet fully implemented`.
   + **Activity per year**: How much the source operates in one inventory year.
 The numeric value of throughput, fuel consumed, or hours run.
   + **Activity unit** (read-only): Unit paired with *Activity per year*.
 Inherited from the selected emission factor row (`default_stationary_ef.activity_unit`).
 Examples: `1000_m3` (natural gas throughput), `1000_L` (liquid-fuel throughput), `hr` (engine operating hours), `1000_kg` (solid waste / coating).
 + **Profiles**: Each point source carries one *hour*, one *day*, and one *month* profile.
 The profiles split the *Activity per year* total into a per-hour timeline across the inventory year.
-Three named profiles ship with the templates: `heating_season` (winter-weighted month profile), `cooling_season` (summer-weighted month profile), and `business_hours` (8 AM to 6 PM weekday hour profile).
-Pick the named profile that matches the source, or define a custom profile via the OpenALAQS Toolbar → *Activity Profiles* panel.
+The `default_stationary_ef` table recommends profile names per source type (e.g. `business_hours` for stationary IC engines, `heating_season` for power/heat plants); these names refer to profiles you must define yourself via the OpenALAQS Toolbar → *Activity Profiles* panel, since the user profile tables in the project template ship empty.
+Until you create them, sources fall back to the default uniform profile.

 ![points-layer.png](./../open_alaqs/assets/points-layer.png)